DY112/LSMI-dataset/README.md

 Move all three folders to the root of cloned repository.

+In each sub-folders, we provides metadata (meta.json), and train/val/test scene index (split.json).

+In meta.json, we provides following informations.

+- NumOfLights : Number of illuminants in the scene
+- MCCCoord : Locations of Macbeth color chart
+- Light1,2,3 : Normalized chromaticities of each illuminant (calculated through running 1_make_mixture_map.py)

 ### Preprocess the LSMI dataset

 0. Convert raw images to tiff files